-The Trust Deed provides for the Depositary to distribute in respect of each accounting period not less than 85% of surplus net income represented by the dividends and interest received for each Fund to the holders of Units of the relevant Class, after charging expenses and various other items, as set out under "Charges and Expenses", as are attributable to the income of that Fund (provided that in the case of the Barings Developed and Emerging Markets High Yield Bond Fund, some or all of the fees and expenses may be deducted from capital rather than income).
+The Trust Deed provides for the Depositary to distribute in respect of each accounting period not less than 85% of surplus net income represented by the dividends and interest received for each Fund to the holders of Units of the relevant Class, after charging expenses and various other items, as set out under "Charges and Expenses", as are attributable to the income of that Fund, some or all of the fees and expenses may be deducted from capital rather than income).
 In addition, the Manager may distribute to the holders of Units of the relevant Fund or Class such part of any capital gains less realised and unrealised capital losses attributable to the relevant Fund as, in their opinion, is appropriate to maintain a satisfactory level of distribution.
 The Manager may, at their discretion, declare additional dividend payment dates in respect of any distributing Fund or Class.
 It is intended that income distributions, if any, in relation to the Funds will be paid as set out in the relevant Supplement below.